 View the California Attorney General's Megan's Law site to view a list of registered sex offenders in California.

 Get information on what to do if your child goes missing, and notify the authorities if you have seen any reporting missing children.

 Parent Project is a parent skill-building class.
-The Roseville Police Department strongly recommends it to parents of defiant or out-of-control adolecents.
+The Roseville Police Department strongly recommends it to parents of defiant or out-of-control adolescents.
 To register for the next class, or for more information, call (916) 787-HELP.
-Click here to download the course schedule for 2009/2010.

 Parent Project Video [video]